pivotal/docs-tap/application-accelerator/vscode.hbs.md

 ## <a id="using-the-extension"></a> Using the extension

-After adding the `acc-server` URL you should can explore the defined accelerators accessing the new added icon:
+After adding the `acc-server` URL you can explore the defined accelerators accessing the new added icon:

 ![extension](../images/app-accelerators-vscode-icon.png)